Aquanty/rtd-hgs/docs/source/index.rst

 Auxiliary Features
 ^^^^^^^^^^^^^^^^^^

-.. _sec:aux_features: This section contains auxiliary transport related commands that do not belong to any of the previous sections.
+[sec:aux_features] This section contains auxiliary transport related commands that do not belong to any of the previous sections.

 --------------